code-animator/srvcs/README.md

 # srvcs - Django project
 # api - Django app
-This is a simple chatbot with a Machine Learning model meant to preidct severity of an event.
+This is a simple chatbot with a Machine Learning model meant to predict severity of an event.
 Dependencies:
 •	Django Rest Framework
 •	NLTK